mtisza1/Cenote-Taker2/README.md

 Using a HPC with at least 16 CPUs and 16g of dedicated memory is strongly recommended for every run.
 (Annotation of a few selected genomes can be done with less memory/CPU)
 I usually use 32 CPUs and 32 GB of memory for medium and large metagenomes.
 More resources would be helpful for extra-large metagenomes.

-Update to HMM databases (hallmark genes, added some pVOGs) on April 21st, 2020.
+Update to HMM databases (hallmark genes) occurred on September 15th, 2020.
 See instructions below to update your database.

 ![alt text](../master/cenote-taker_logo.png)